htw-imi-showtime/showtime-website/content/ws20/bachelor/b2-FeedbackApp/process.md

 {{</section>}}

 {{<section title="Retrospective">}}
-**Together with a SCRUM master** from Brandung we finished our project with a retrospective where we talked about the overall process, our difficulties and what we have learned from the project.
+**Together with a SCRUM master from Brandung**, we finished our project with a retrospective where we talked about the overall process, our difficulties and what we have learned from the project.
 {{</section>}}